 City National Plaza, the largest asset in the portfolio at 3 million GFA, began using Aquicore in July 2018.
 The team created custom dashboards for the building and its chiller plant to understand usage at a glance and monitor peak demand and investigate any spikes or anomalies that occurred during unoccupied hours.
 Each morning, the engineering team checks the chiller plant's trailing week to understand the impacts against the building's overall consumption.
-They use the building dashboard to monitor peak demand and investigate anomalies that occur, as well as to review upcoming, in progress and completed projects and to identify changes in consumption.
-Through daily analysis, equipment performance monitoring and responding to after hour alerts, the team recognized a decrease in electricity usage within the six-month period during unoccupied hours from July through December compared to the same period in 2017.
+They use the building dashboard to monitor peak demand and investigate any anomalies that occurred, as well as review upcoming, in progress, and completed projects and identify consumption changes.

+Through daily energy analysis, monitoring equipment performance, and responding to after hour alerts, the team achieved a 31% decrease of electricity usage (682,008) within the five-month period from July to December, resulting in projected annual savings of over \$882,000.